carlosmcastro/NASA-Space-APP_Backend/README.md

         HelpBob.opt(whopl, st_age=2, mmax=32)   #Plantets with stars of 2 Gyr old, and less to 32 (Jupiter mass)

 * Limits.py Analysis of realistic limitations of mass, volume, density, zone of habitability.
 Tools for preventive analysis to avoid collisions in orbits.
+    Denpendencies: Pandas (Python Data Analysis Library), Numpy, Sympy.

+    Sintax:

+        Determine the coherent intervals of mass and radius for planets and stars.

+            Planet: limits.interval(star_mass) #In Solar mass.

+            Star: limits.interval()     #Statistical Determination

+         Test if a radius and a mass is consistent with the limits.

+            #id=0 Star, id=1 Planet

+            limits.test(0,m=massstar, r=starrad)

+            limits.test(1,m=(massstar, massplanet), r=planetrad)

+         Calculate density.

+            limits.dens(id, mass, rad): #Density in gr/cm**3

+         Habitable zone qualifier (guarantees the possibility of liquid water, if there is water on the planet).

+            limits.chz(teff, lum)   #teff: Effective temperature, lum: stellar luminance. lum comes from log(solar) units

+          Auxiliary function to calculate the luminosity, in case the data is missing in the dataset.

+            limits.lumen(teff, resll) #resll: stellar radio.
+On solar radius.

+          Main collision module.
+Returns False if they do not collide, returns True if they do.

+            limits.collision((periastro_p1, velocity_p1, star_mass, planet_mass_p1),(periastro_p2, velocity_p2, star_mass, planet_mass_p2), discc)

+            #p1: Planet 1, p2: Planet 2, discc is optional, it is the "impact range" in radian angles.

+          Auxiliary modules for collisions.

+            limits.angut(x, y) #From x, y to angle

+            limits.kepeq(mst, aa, exx, th): #Calculation of t in relation to the angle.
+Parameters: Star mass, semi-major axis, excentricity, angule.